kaephya/handymath/README.md

 ### How we created this
 - Take 100-150 photos of hand gestures 1-9, at different angles.
-- Train the AI model.
+- Train the machine learning model.

 Examples of our photos: